junior-devleague/GNU-Linux-and-Python/src/morea/1_Course_Introduction/reading-ubuntu-apt.md

 Apt (the Advanced Package Tool) is the package manager that comes with Debian-based distros, including Ubuntu.
 It accesses the apt repositories for its packages. `/etc/apt/sources.list` is the file that determines apt's sources (repos).
 When installing a package that requires other packages (which are known as _dependency packages_, because the installed package is dependent on them), it automatically resolves those dependencies and installs them with the package.

-**When using apt, make sure you only install approved software.
+**When using apt on the computers here at Academy, make sure you only install approved software.
 If there is something you'd like to install, ask an instructor first!**

 Some essential apt commands to manage your packages are: